cdl-geneseo/geneseo-dictionary/R/Reemed.md

 # Reemed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Reemed

 Created by  Unknown User (lav4), last modified by  Unknown User (cam37) on Nov 20, 2012

 1. (v.) /rEmd/ to be the victim of a difficult test. past tense &quot;I got reemed on my Biology test this morning.&quot; 2. (v.) /rEmd/ to be scolded or yelled at. &quot;My boss reemed me out when he found out I have been sleeping on the job.&quot; Submitted Fall 2006.
 Dinki.
 Obsolete Fall 2012.
 Montelli, N-R, 2012.